logaritex/data-generator-docs/docs/data-generator-usage.md

 ```

 1. Reusing the computed `#name` as a `fullName` field value.
-2. Compute the email domain with faker `internet.emailAddress` exression.
+2. Compute the email domain with faker `internet.emailAddress` expression.
 Derive the email name form the `#name` variable.

 Now the same name variable (computed once at the record level) is used directly as `fullName` and also as a part of the expression computing the `email` address.